oney/react-turbo/README.md

 [![npm type definitions](https://img.shields.io/npm/types/typescript?style=flat-square)](https://github.com/oney/react-turbo/blob/master/src/index.tsx)
 [![GitHub](https://img.shields.io/github/license/oney/react-turbo?style=flat-square)](https://github.com/oney/react-turbo/blob/master/LICENSE)

+Please do not use this in production.
+The project is still in development and not well tested.

 ## The ultimate solution for React performance optimization

 `react-turbo` transforms your React apps to have truly **fine-grained reactivity**, so you don't need to worry about React performance optimization anymore.
 Read [this article](https://medium.com/@anokyy/react-turbo-the-ultimate-solution-to-optimize-react-performance-b666ca9db0b5) to know more.